 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and accounts receivable, excluding HST.
-All of the Company's cash is held with large, well-known and established financial institutions.
+The Company's credit risk is primarily attributable to cash and cash equivalents and accounts receivable, excluding HST and VAT.
+All of the Company's cash and cash equivalents is held with large, well-known and established financial institutions.
 As such, management considers credit risk related to these financial assets to be minimal.

-Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable is remote since the Company does not have any receivables other than HST and accounts receivable related to the exercise of stock options.
+Management believes that the credit risk concentration with respect to financial instruments included in accounts receivable is remote since the Company does not have any receivables other than HST and VAT.